 Remedies for the Record Owner

 What should an owner do who is put on notice that someone else is making a claim of adverse possession?
-There are a couple of options, but it is important to note that doing nothing is not one of them.
-Doing nothing makes it likely that the statute of limitations will eventually run and the claimant will succeed in acquiring legal title.
-One possibility is to file an opposing affidavit in the real property records expressly rejecting the adverse possessor´s claim; in certain circumstances this may be enough to end the matter.
-Otherwise, the only safe course of action is for the owner to seek a declaratory judgment from a district court.
+There are a couple of options, but it is important to observe that doing nothing is not one of them, since the statute of limitations will eventually run and the claimant will succeed in acquiring legal title.
+One possibility is to file an opposing affidavit in the real property records expressly rejecting the adverse possessor’s claim; in certain circumstances this may be enough to end the matter.
+Otherwise, the only safe course of action is for the owner to file suit.

-Circumstances vary, of course, so the client should explain to the attorney the nature of his or her adverse possession of the subject property.
+Circumstances vary, of course, so the client should be prepared to explain the nature of his or her adverse possession of the subject property.
 Have they fenced it?
+Erected a structure?
 Do they mow and maintain it?
 Pay taxes on it?
-The client should also be prepared with a proper legal description of the property – lot and block or metes and bounds.
+The client should also be prepared with a proper legal description of the property (lot and block or metes and bounds).
 A copy of the last recorded warranty deed is useful in this respect.
-It does little good to make an adverse possession claim if the boundaries of the claimed property are uncertain.
+It does little good to make an adverse possession claim if the boundaries of the property are uncertain.
 In many cases, the client is best advised to get a survey before proceeding.
-Finally, if case involves potential heirs, and the best strategy is going to be the filing of a hybrid affidavit of adverse possession and heirship, then the client will need to do some research on who the heirs are and where they can be found.
+Finally, if the case involves potential heirs, and the likely strategy will be the filing of a hybrid affidavit, then the client will need to do some research on who the heirs are and where they can be found.
 Obtaining a title report from a title company is a good idea.

 A Note on Illegality

-This office is regularly approached by persons who wish to undertake a campaign of asserting adverse possession as to properties (sometimes dozens of them) that they perceive to have been "abandoned," e.g., foreclosed houses owned by lenders that may currently be sitting idle.
-The statute does not contemplate or condone the use of the adverse possession rules as a "business plan" for aggressive investors.
-In fact, such a strategy expressly involves breaking and entering, filing false affidavits, slander of title, and fraud.
+Real estate lawyers are regularly approached by persons who wish to undertake a campaign of asserting adverse possession as to properties (sometimes dozens of them) that they perceive to have been "abandoned."
+These are often foreclosed houses owned by lenders that are currently sitting idle.
+The statute does not contemplate or condone the use of the adverse possession rules as a business plan for aggressive investors.
+In fact, such a strategy expressly involves breaking and entering, filing false instruments, slander of title, and fraud.
 Accordingly, district attorneys in Texas have begun prosecuting such offenses.
 No reputable attorney will assist a client in taking such actions.

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and agrees in writing to do so.